Skip to main content

 human Mitochondrial 2,4-Dienoyl-Coa Reductase (1W6U).png

 The model shows bound NADP+ and the substrate trans-2,trans-4-dienoyl-CoA.
-The active site is open enough to accommodate fatty acids of different lengths.
+The active site is sufficiently open to accommodate fatty acids of varying lengths.
 Tyr-199 and Asn-148 stabilize the enolate and the oxidized nicotinamide.

 For odd-number chain fatty acids, propionyl-CoA to succinyl-CoA

-Although most fatty acids of biological origin have even numbers of carbons, not all of them do.
-Oxidation of fatty acids with odd numbers of carbons ultimately produces an intermediate with three carbons, propionyl-CoA, which cannot be oxidized further in the beta-oxidation pathway.
+Although most fatty acids of biological origin have even numbers of carbons, not all do.
+The oxidation of fatty acids with odd numbers of carbons ultimately produces an intermediate with three carbons, propionyl-CoA, which cannot be oxidized further in the beta-oxidation pathway.
 These additional steps are necessary:

 1. carboxylation to make (S)-methylmalonyl-CoA;